utkut/utkut/README.md

 - ⚡ Fun fact: ...
 -->

 Hi There!
-My Name is Utku Tarhan, I am a CS student studying at San Francisco State University and I work @Apple as a Technical Expert.
+My Name is Utku Tarhan, I am a CS student studying at San Francisco State University and I work @Apple as a Software Integrity Engineer.
 I am passionate about learning new technologies and solving challenging problems with these technologies that I learn about.
 I work on various of projects involving Swift, Web Development, and occasionally Java.

 Get in Touch 📫